 Super short and very sweet—TED’s mission statement shows that you don’t need to go on and on when just two words will do.

 We help people connect with their work and each other in meaningful ways.

 We had to include Bonusly's mission statement!
 Our company is more than a SaaS product—it's a way to increase employee engagement through meaningful recognition and connection.

 Mission statements do’s and don’ts

-When you’re writing your own mission statement, use these guidelines to ensure you’re writing a powerful and effective one like the examples above.
+When writing your own mission statement, use these guidelines to ensure you’re writing a powerful and effective one like the examples above.